Purdue-CS193/lab-1-chandiran-dmc/index.md

+# Chandiran's first CS193 Lab

+Things I like about CS 193:
+- The instructor's are really funny.
+- I'll get points if I just show up.
+- It's biweekly.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.